hwborchers/gsoc-r/README.md

 | SAM: A General-purpose Classifier for Modern Predictive Data Analysis | Tour | Roeder |  |
 | Access and visualization of biodiversity data in R | vijaybarve | Scott Chamberlain |  |
 | Biganalysis: A robust, general-purpose R package for large scale classification | Xiaolin Yang | Han Liu |  |

+For more information about the proposed and accepted projects (originally discussed on RWiki) see the archived [wayback machine](http://web.archive.org/web/20131109220427/http://rwiki.sciviews.org/doku.php?id=developers:projects:gsoc2012) page from November 9, 2013.

 ### 2013